New York Office

 Jonathan Uretsky's practice is focused on securities litigation, including the resolution of civil disputes in federal and state courts, as well as in various dispute resolution forums.
+His practice involves representing both public and private companies, and their officers and directors, both in shareholder class actions and shareholder derivative suits.
+These matters involved accounting irregularities, fraud, corporate governance malfeasance, the creation of supermajority shares, as well as other transactions that implicate officers' and directors’ fiduciary duties.
 Mr. Uretsky also has extensive experience representing financial institutions in arbitration proceedings, in a number of forums that have included FINRA (formerly the NASD and NYSE), and the CBOE.
 These arbitration proceedings have run the gamut from simplified arbitrations to large and complex proceedings, and have also included intra-industry arbitrations seeking injunctive relief.
 Mr. Uretsky's practice also concentrates on the representation of hedge funds, public companies, stock promoters, investor relations firms, investment advisors and broker-dealers in regulatory matters before the SEC and applicable SROs, and in the white-collar context before the U.S. Attorney's Office.

 Mr. Uretsky is known in the U.S. and Canada as a specialist in serving the needs of small cap and micro cap companies.
 These small businesses face the sudden pressure to operate and report as public companies even though their internal resources are often not quite sufficient to the task.
 Mr. Uretsky has particular expertise in the microcap area, and has assisted microcap public companies with tasks as diverse as implementing a basic set of corporate guidelines and procedures to defending federal lawsuits against toxic, predatory lenders seeking to convert on usurious notes.